 In this course, you will learn a lot of physics, and you will need to show me how much physics you have learned.
 In order to do this, I promise that:

-- I will make sure that you are fully capable of learning physics to the best of your ability.
+- I will help you learn physics to the best of your ability.
+If and when you need help, please ask!

 In return, you must work hard and do only your own individual work on the lab reports, quizzes, midterms, and the Final Exam.
 Together we can do this, and successfully explore the physical world and understand how it works!